Although stalking is not always classified as a crime of violence, it has a documented propensity to precede violence.

 Even people who have previously dated each other or been romantically involved in a straight, gay, or lesbian relationship can suddenly find themselves accused of “stalking” or “aggravated stalking” when the romantic relationship ends.

 The allegations can also arise between people who are not domestically related such as neighbors, roommates, friends, or business associates.

 Florida’s Stalking Statute – First Degree Misdemeanor

-Under Florida Statute § 784.048(2), the offense of stalking is a first-degree misdemeanor.
+Under Florida Statute § 784.048(2), stalking is a first-degree misdemeanor.
 The criminal offense of “stalking” requires that the prosecutor for the State of Florida prove the following elements at trial beyond all reasonable doubt: